QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 ## Basics

-*This assume that you're already familiar with the language C.*
+*This assumes that you're already familiar with the language C.*

 <div class="row row-cols-md-2 mt-4"><div>